Biologically Plausible Learning via Bidirectional Spike-Based Distillation: Method

 \subsection{Learning for generation tasks}

 We employ an autoencoder architecture for generation tasks, where both bottom-up and top-down inputs are images $\mathbf{x}$.
 To capture fine-grained edge details while reducing noise artifacts, we apply Fast Fourier Transform (FFT) decomposition to the input images as well as to all basal and apical membrane voltages.
 This frequency-domain representation separates low- and high-frequency components, enabling adaptive loss computation.
 Within each layer, the regularization parameter $\lambda$ is adjusted according to frequency content: larger values are assigned to high-frequency components to suppress spurious correlations and preserve edge fidelity, whereas smaller values are used for low-frequency components to avoid noise amplification and maintain structural coherence.
 At the top layer, mean squared error is employed to compute the loss between basal and apical voltages.
+The detailed mechanism of the FFT decomposition is explained in Appendix~\ref{app:fft_details}.